 Non-ad Valorem Assessments

 Non-ad valorem assessments may be included on a property owner’s tax bill.
 They are set amounts established by the levying authorities, and unlike ad valorem taxes, they are not determined by the value of one’s property.
-Non-ad valorem assessments are typically levied for stormwater utility, fire and rescue, solid waste collections, and similar functions.
+Non-ad valorem assessments are typically levied for stormwater utility, street lighting, fire and rescue, solid waste collections, and similar functions.

 The Pinellas County Property Appraiser’s Office establishes the value of property every year.
 The board of county commissioners, school board, municipalities, and other levying bodies set millage rates – the amount per $1,000 that is used to calculate taxes on property.